India chides Twitter for not complying with blocking orders

 The ministry in its statement said it was disappointed after Twitter “unwillingly, grudgingly and with great delay” complied with only parts of the government’s orders.

 It cited Twitter’s crackdown on accounts after last month’s Capitol Hill insurrection in the United States, calling it a “differential treatment” to India.
 It said what happened in Washington was comparable to the violence at India’s Red Fort on Jan.
-26 when a group of protesting farmers veered from an agreed protest route and stormed New Delhi’s 17th century monument.
+26 when a group of protesting farmers stormed New Delhi’s 17th century monument.
+Hundreds of police and farmers were injured in clashes and one protester died.

 Twitter did not immediately comment on the ministry’s statement.